dheerajvarma/dheerajvarma/README.md

 First step of info 'bout me:

-- 🔭 I’m currently working on ...
-Traction control systems for 4wheelers.
+- 🔭 I’m currently working on ... camera systems for ADAS
 - 🌱 I’m currently learning ...
-ROS, computer-vision and UAV
+ROS, computer-vision, SQL
 - 👯 I’m looking to collaborate on ...
-UAV
+UAV, SQL projects
 - 💬 Ask me about ... whatever  you like 🤷‍♂️👍
 - 📫 How to reach me: ... [linkedin](https://www.linkedin.com/in/dheeraj-g/)
 - ⚡ Fun-Fact: ...
 Love is just weighted logic✌